GiuseppeRotondo03/Anty-Design/README.md

 <hr>

 ## #My goal as Level Designer and more about Anty
-Create 5 levels where the difficulty and challenges change using only and all the actors provided by the game designer.
+- Create 5 levels where the difficulty and challenges change using only and all the actors provided by the game designer.
-- Anty is a Top - Down Arcade game.
-- The goal of the player, an ant, is to save the eggs in the anthill without being seen by the spiders.
+- The the player goal, an ant, is to save the eggs in the anthill without being seen by the spiders.
 Each level has different challenges and different difficulty levels.

 <hr>